 - Anti-slavery policy (POL003).
 This policy sets out the organisation’s stance on modern slavery and explains how employees can identify any instances of this and where they can go for help.

 - Recruitment policy.
 We operate a robust recruitment policy, including conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.

-- Whistle blowing policy.
+- Whistle blowing policy (POL001.
 We operate a whistle blowing policy so that all employees know that they can raise concerns about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals.

-- Ethical policy.
+- Sustainable & Ethical Purchasing policy (POL114).
 This policy covers on a whole, the organisations stance on any ethical issue, such as slavery, and child labour, etc.

 In addition to the above, as part of our contract with suppliers, we require that they confirm to us that:

 - They have taken steps to eradicate modern slavery within their business